aiven/devportal/docs/products/postgresql/howto/connect-pgadmin.rst

 Connect with pgAdmin
 ===========================

-`pgAdmin <https://www.pgadmin.org/>`_ is one of the most popular PostgreSQL clients, useful to manage and query your database.
+`pgAdmin <https://www.pgadmin.org/>`_ is one of the most popular PostgreSQL® clients, useful to manage and query your database.

 Variables
 '''''''''